 Summer is here and it’s time to think about kids, phones, texting, tablets, laptops, and XBoxes!
 My summer media allowance plan for my kids in previous summers worked out really well!

 If you’re not familiar with my seasonal-since-2006 Mom VS Media rants, here’s the gist of it.
 In the past, I’ve had painful summers with my kids hopping from electronic device to electronic device in their pajamas and languishing inside when it’s perfectly beautiful outside.
 If I said “no more phone,” they’d jump to the computer.
 If I said “no more computer,” they’d jump to the tablet.
 If I said “no more video games,” they’d go to the TV.
 You get the idea – a vicious circle.
 Truthfully, I wish it didn’t have to come to this.
 If I had my way, I wouldn’t have to implement a summer media plan… at all.

 Summer Media Allowance for Kids

 My summer media allowance isn’t just the hardline rule of no devices before 6p, you have to follow through and make the plan easy for your kids.
 One way to help is to come up with a dry erase board with lists of activities your kids can do in the summer besides the dreaded phone or tablet.
 We put ours on the fridge.
 Lastly, in order for temptation not to creep in, I had my kids hand in their tablets at the end of each night and stash them until 6p the next day.
 By July, there were often days they didn’t even use their electronic devices at all for the day.

 Again, I started this plan when my kids were much younger.
-Now that they’re a bit older I am trusting them more during the daytime in the summertime with their phones.
+Now that they’re older, they have a lot more freedom.
 I think the years of this summer media allowance has them naturally choosing other options besides screen time and I’m relieved for that – I think they are too.